×

 Several natural home treatments can be used to treat vertigo.

-Physical therapists or chiropractors widely recommend the Epley manoeuvre as a self-care method for vertigo.
+Physical therapists or chiropractors widely recommend the Epley maneuver as a self-care method for vertigo.

 One technique that is widely used to treat vertigo is the Epley manoeuvre.
 This involves procedures every night before bed until the vertigo symptoms disappear for at least 24 hours.

-If vertigo symptoms originate in the left side and ear,
+If vertigo symptoms originate in the left side and the ear,

 • Gazing down for 30 seconds, then gradually sitting up while remaining seated for at least a few minutes.